-• There appears to be a major shortfall in the number of car spaces across the Estate allocated to the different uses of buildings within the site.
+- There appears to be a major shortfall in the number of car spaces across the Estate allocated to the different uses of buildings within the site.
 Buildings A, B and C are proposed on the site of the temporary carpark.
-Whilst this carpark was intended to be temporary, the carpark currently provides parking for the school (until the school construction is completed), as well as for the Fox Valley Community Centre.
-Wahroonga Church (which has a capacity of 1200 people) previously had an additional 50 spaces, but lost them when the Fox Valley Community Centre was developed.
+Whilst this carpark was intended to be temporary, the carpark currently provides parking for the school (until the school construction is completed), as well as for the Fox Valley Community Centre. - Wahroonga Church (which has a capacity of 1200 people) previously had an additional 50 spaces, but lost them when the Fox Valley Community Centre was developed.
 Wahroonga Church has a capacity of 1200 people and has a total of 72 parking spaces (including 4 disabled parking spaces).
-The Fox

-Valley Community Centre (which also holds church services every Saturday Sabbath at the same time as the Wahroonga Church) has a capacity of 500 people and has a total of only 11 allocated spaces (including 3 disabled spaces).
+The Fox Valley Community Centre (which also holds church services every Saturday Sabbath at the same time as the Wahroonga Church) has a capacity of 500 people and has a total of only 11 allocated spaces (including 3 disabled spaces).
 The parishioners of both churches use the Temporary Carpark, which is located on the site of the proposed development.
 It is proposed to offer free parking for church goers in the hospital carpark on Saturdays, however the hospital carpark has been calculated for the use of the hospital (which operates 24/7).
 It would appear that there is a shortfall in parking within this precinct of the Estate, based on the approved use of each building against Kuring-gai Council's minimum parking requirements.

-The parking calculations should not be 'borrowed' from the use of another building on site - it will result in a shortfall of spaces across the Estate and force church goers to park in surrounding streets.
+- The parking calculations should not be 'borrowed' from the use of another building on site it will result in a shortfall of spaces across the Estate and force church goers to park in surrounding streets.
 The temporary parking was not part of the calculations, but is currently absorbing much of the overflow.
-If the proposed development is constructed to its maximum potential, insufficient parking will be available for the approved use of both the Wahroonga Church and the Fox Valley Community Centre.

-- The Minister for Planning originally declared the site to be a Site Significant Site and Major Project on the basis that the housing to be provided on the site would be ancillary to the use of the hospital (aged care and student/nursing accommodation).
+If the proposed development is constructed to its maximum potential, insufficient parking will be available for the approved use of both the Wahroonga Church and the Fox Valley Community Centre. - The Minister for Planning originally declared the site to be a Site Significant Site and Major Project on the basis that the housing to be provided on the site would be ancillary to the use of the hospital (aged care and student/nursing accommodation).
 This would also reduce the traffic and parking impacts with residents living and working within the site and negate the need for parking associated with the housing.
-The current proposal is proposing additional carparking, but solely for the use of private residents who will reside in the proposed residential flat buildings. - Ku-ring-gai Council has indicated that: - The reduction in on-site visitor parking provision (on the basis of a paid parking facility available nearby) is not supported.
-Visitors to the residential developments should not be required to pay for parking to visit residents, and the paid parking in the Hospital offers an impractical free period (around 15 minutes). - An intersection assessment was undertaken by TTW to assess the effects of additional parking on the intersection of Fox Valley Road/The Comenarra Parkway, and Fox Valley Road/access road.
-While the results of the modelling show minor impacts, a cumulative assessment of the full build-out of the Wahroonga Estate needs to be undertaken, particularly if modifications are sought in the future for the parking requirements of other residential developments on the site. - There is an undetermined modification (MP 07_0166 MOD 6) relating to Agency road requirements, and it is unclear if the results of a cumulative assessment would impact on the potential road configuration at the intersection of Fox Valley Road/The Comenarra Parkway.
+The current proposal is proposing additional carparking, but solely for the use of private residents who will reside in the proposed residential flat buildings. - The reduction in on-site visitor parking provision (on the basis of a paid parking facility available nearby) is not supported. - Visitors to the residential developments should not be required to pay for parking to visit residents, and the paid parking in the Hospital offers an impractical free period (around 15 minutes). - While the results of the intersections modelling show minor impacts, a cumulative assessment of the full build-out of the Wahroonga Estate needs to be undertaken.